RNA interference: Cancer

 While traditional chemotherapy can effectively kill cancer cells, lack of specificity for discriminating normal cells and cancer cells in these treatments usually cause severe side effects.
 Numerous studies have demonstrated that RNAi can provide a more specific approach to inhibit tumor growth by targeting cancer-related genes (i.e., oncogene).
 It has also been proposed that RNAi can enhance the sensitivity of cancer cells to chemotherapeutic agents, providing a combinatorial therapeutic approach with chemotherapy.
 Another potential RNAi-based treatment is to inhibit cell invasion and migration.

 Compared with chemotherapy or other anti-cancer drugs, there are a lot of advantages of siRNA drug.
 SiRNA acts on the post-transcriptional stage of gene expression, so it does not modify or change DNA in a deleterious effect.
 SiRNA can also be used to produce a specific response in a certain type of way, such as by downgrading suppression of gene expression.
 In a single cancer cell, siRNA can cause dramatic suppression of gene expression with just several copies.
 This happens by silencing cancer-promoting genes with RNAi, as well as targeting an mRNA sequence.

 RNAi drugs treat cancer by silencing certain cancer promoting genes.
 This is done by complementing the cancer genes with the RNAi, such as keeping the mRNA sequences in accordance with the RNAi drug.
 Ideally, RNAi is should be injected and/or chemically modified so the RNAi can reach cancer cells more efficiently.
-RNAi uptake and regulation is monitored by the kidneys.
+RNAi uptake and regulation is controlled by the kidneys.